marcusoftnet/marcusoftnet.github.io/talks.md

 ## Kanban in Action - upstream work

-This workshop focuses on some of the practices that happens before work hits a development team.
+This workshop focuses on some of the practices that happen before work hits a development team.
 Often these parts are left out to some poor product owner to just figure out and keep track of.
-But in true lean spirit we should consider the entire workflow from idea to production, from a customer perspective.
+But in true lean spirit, we should consider the entire workflow from idea to production, from a customer perspective.

-I have gather a few of the practices that I've come to appreciate and got great value from during my agile consultancy since 2005.
+I have gathered a few of the practices that I've come to appreciate and got great value from during my agile consultancy since 2005.
 I draw experiences from many different clients in many different fields - ranging from startups, via banks all the way to hospitals in Indonesia.

 ### Outcomes

 - Overview of how kanban can help you improve your process to more effectively deliver value
-- Knowing the foundational prinicples of kanban and how they can help
+- Knowing the foundational principles of kanban and how they can help
-- Practical knowledge in how to build and manage boards for teams
+- Practical knowledge of how to build and manage boards for teams
 - Practical knowledge in how to handle up/downstream processes such as ideas etc. And how to organise that

 ### Audience